 The road classification and streetscape types deal with the context and character of the streetscape.
-Both elements are crucial to ensure the appropriate design for the streetscape context and are further described in Sections 5.4 and 5.5.
-As the new downtown of Vaughan, there will be a great deal of density and assortment of roadway and land uses which will utilize all of the different road classifications and streetscape types outlined in the City-wide Strategy document.
+Both elements inform the appropriate design for the streetscape context and are further described in Sections 5.4 and 5.5.

-Figure 5.4: Streetscape Structuring Elements
+Figure 5.1: Streetscape Structuring Elements

-Level of Service
+Level of Service and Streetscape Components